zackluckyf/advanced-social-network/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+**Deployments will not work on forked versions**

-heroku config:set NPM_CONFIG_PRODUCTION=false helps with heroku
+heroku config:set NPM_CONFIG_PRODUCTION=false makes heroku install dev dependencies

+Added so flag can be flipped in production and didn't have to move cli to dependencies just for heroku

+Current live heroku app https://zack-social-network.herokuapp.com

 ## Authors